ncgr/NIGMS-Sandbox-Pangenomics-Module/README.md

 1. Create a Google Cloud account
 2. Create a Google Cloud project
 3. Enable billing for your Google Cloud project
-4. Go to Vertex AI Workbench and create a new VM instance using "CREATE NEW" -> "ADVANCED OPTIONS".
+4. Go to Vertex AI Workbench then create a new VM instance using "CREATE NEW" -> "ADVANCED OPTIONS".
 The configurations for each page are described below.
 Click the "Continue" button at the bottom of each page to go to the next page. **Any configuration not explicitly mentioned below should use its default setting**.
    * Details:<br/>&emsp;Name: nigms-pangenomics-module (this is optional; you can use whatever name you want or the default)<br/>&emsp;Region: us-east4<br/>&emsp;Zone: us-east4-a<br/>&emsp;Workbench type:<br/>&emsp;&emsp;Type: Instance
    * Environment:<br/>&emsp;JupyterLab Version: JupyterLab 4.x
    * Machine type:<br/>&emsp;Series: N2<br/>&emsp;Machine type: n2-standard-4<br/>&emsp;Idle shutdown:<br/>&emsp;&emsp;Enable Idle Shutdown: Checked<br/>&emsp;&emsp;Time of inactivity before shutdown (Minutes): 60